Huo Yuanjia: Chin Woo Athletic Association

-Between 1909 and 1910, Huo founded the Chin Woo Physical Training Centre (精武体操会) (later renamed to "Chin Woo Athletic Association") with his close friend Nong Jinsun, who served as the president of the association.
-Huo was encouraged by his close friends and was sponsored by Sun Yat-sen and Song Jiaoren, who were living in Tokyo.
-The centre was meant to be a school for learning the arts of self-defense and improvement of health and mind.
+Between 1909 and 1910, Huo founded the Chin Woo Physical Training Centre (later renamed Chin Woo Athletic Association) with his friend Nong Jinsun, who served as the president of the association.
+Huo was encouraged by his friends and was sponsored by Sun Yat-sen and Song Jiaoren, who were living in Tokyo.
+The centre was meant to be a school for learning self-defence and improving health and mind.

 Huo suffered from jaundice and tuberculosis and started seeing a Japanese physician for medication and treatment.
-The physician, who was a member of the Japanese Judo Association in Shanghai, invited Huo to a competition upon hearing of the latter's fame.
-Huo's student, Liu Zhensheng (劉振聲), competed with a judo practitioner.
+The physician, who was a member of the Japanese Judo Association in Shanghai, invited Huo to a competition upon hearing of his fame.
+One of Huo's students, Liu Zhensheng, competed with a judo practitioner.
 Although there were disputes over who won the match, both sides generally agreed that the disagreement culminated in a brawl and that members of the judo team, including the head instructor, were injured, some with broken fingers and hands.

 Death

 Huo died in 1910 at the age of 42.
-He was survived by his wife Ms. Wang (王氏; given name unknown) (1869?–1960), two sons Huo Dongzhang (霍東章) and Huo Dongge (霍東閣), and three daughters Huo Dongru (霍東茹), Huo Dongling (霍東玲) and Huo Dongqin (霍東琴).
+He was survived by his wife Ms. Wang (died 1960), two sons Huo Dongzhang and Huo Dongge, and three daughters Huo Dongru, Huo Dongling and Huo Dongqin.

 The historian Chen Gongzhe, who was also one of Huo's students, believed that the cause of his master's death was hemoptysis.
 Chen wrote that Huo was introduced to a Japanese physician by the judo instructor as his health declined.
 The physician prescribed some medicine for his condition, but Huo's health continued to deteriorate.
 Huo was admitted to the Shanghai Red Cross Hospital, where he died two weeks later.
 Although Chen did not mention that the medicine prescribed by the Japanese physician contained arsenic or any other poison, some leaders of the Chin Woo Athletic Association speculated that Huo was poisoned around the time of his death.
-People believed that the Japanese were jealous of his fame and his martial arts.
+People believed that the Japanese were jealous of his fame and prowess in martial arts.

-In 1989, Huo's and his wife's graves were excavated and their remains were relocated elsewhere.
+In 1989, Huo and his wife's graves were excavated and their remains were relocated elsewhere.
 Black spots were discovered in Huo's pelvic bones.
 The Tianjin Municipality Police Laboratory confirmed that they contained arsenic.
 However, it is difficult to ascertain whether Huo's death was caused by malicious poisoning or by the prescription of medicine.
 This was because arsenic trioxide has been used therapeutically for approximately 2,400 years as part of traditional Chinese medicine.